 Year 4 reading challenge

 Today in Year 4 we have started our new reading challenge to earn rewards for scoring 100% on accelerated reader quizzes.
 We have a lottery wheel displayed in class which we are aiming to fill full of lottery balls.
 Each time a child scores 100% on a quiz they get a 100% ball and stick it onto our lottery machine.
 Each time we reach one of the prize lines children will be rewarded with a class treat.
-Once we have filled the wheel all the balls will be pulled off and put into a pot where one will be pulled at random for a special individual prize.

 The whole school had a great time with Freddy Fit who came in to demonstrate a range of ways to keep fit.
 We enjoyed learning a range of new skills and completing some tricky challenges together.
 We look forward to bringing some of these new skills into our PE lessons.